Scony/godot-gdscript-toolkit/README.md

 sub-class-name: _?([A-Z][a-z0-9]*)+
 ```

-Once the dump is performed, the `gdlintrc` (or `.gdlintrc`) file will be used by linter overriding default config.
+Once the dump is performed, you can modify the `gdlintrc` file and optionally rename it to `.gdlintrc`.
+From now on, linter will use this config file to override the default config.

 ## Parser - gdparse